ihucos/plash/README.md

 ## Simple Tutorial

-Let’s build an image
+Let's build an image

 ```
-$ plash build --from alpine:edge --run ‘apk update’ --run ‘apk add git’
+$ plash build --from alpine:edge --run ‘apk update' --run ‘apk add git'
 4
 ```

 We have now an alpine image with git installed.
-Let’s run it.
+Let's run it.
 ```
 $ plash run 4 git status
 ```